danielaparker/jsoncons/doc/Roadmap.md

 - Convert CBOR non text string keys to strings when decoding to json values.

-- Add options for nan/inf substitution and floating point precision in `csv_serializing_options`.

 ### For later releases

 - Support pull parsing for cbor and CSV.